Statins are some of the most commonly prescribed heart drugs in the UK.

 What are the benefits of taking a statin?

-Dr Sarah Jarvis says, “It’s important to know your ratio of total HDL cholesterol as well as your total cholesterol.
-Your total cholesterol gives a basic guide to your risk – most people should aim for a total cholesterol level below 5mmol/l, or below 4mmol/l if you’re in one of the high risk categories listed above.
-Most people should also aim to have a total HDL cholesterol ratio as low as possible and definitely below 5.”
+Jorgeana says, “It’s important to know your cholesterol ratio as well as your total cholesterol.
+Your total cholesterol includes your 'good' HDL cholesterol and gives a basic guide to your risk – most people should aim for a total cholesterol level below 5mmol/l, or below 4mmol/l if you’re in one of the high risk categories listed above.
+Your cholesterol ratio shows what proportion of your total cholesterol is made up of 'good' HDL.
+It's calculated by dividing total cholesteral by HDL.
+Most people should also aim to have a cholesterol ratio as low as possible.”

-Even if you do not have high cholesterol, your doctor may still recommend that you take a statin to reduce your risk of cardiovascular disease.
+Even if you don't have high cholesterol, your doctor may still recommend you take a statin to reduce your risk of cardiovascular disease.

 It’s widely recommended that anyone who has had a heart attack or stroke, or who suffers from a condition called peripheral vascular disease, should take a statin regularly regardless of cholesterol levels.